dzimine/writing/drafts/Stormless.md

 "email": "santa@mad.russian.xmas.com"}}'
 ```

-Local runs in the container.
+Local runs happen in the container.
 It takes a bit longer, but ensures that the execution environment matches AWS lambda very closely, so better safe than sorry.

-If I want to
+When debugging input and output parameter transformation, you may not want to call the actual function, like in case of Slack rate-limiting API.
+Use `--passthrough` parameter that tells the plugin to skip the action invocation.

 Now we are really ready ready.
 Deploy the function to AWS, and run it "serverless".